yowainwright/yowainwright.github.io/src/pages/2018-04-08-first-post-in-a-bit.md

 ---
-title: First Post in Bit, Finding Meaning in the Meaningless
+title: First Post in Bit, This Is Why
 date: "2018-04-08"
 layout: post
 readNext: "/"